The gap between these two approaches is bigger than most sales teams realize, and the numbers make it pretty hard to argue with.

 Greater relevance

-You contact a prospect going through a moment of specific need, which considerably increases the chances of capturing their interest.
+You’re reaching a prospect going through something specific.
+That considerably increases the chances of capturing their attention.

 Personalized messages